PyBioProx/PyBioProx/paper/main.md

 To validate the capacity of this approach to detect changes in colocalization, we utilized Image Set 1 from the CBS.
 Images were processed using PyDist as described in the methods section.
-Example CBS images with ground-truth colocalization values of 10%, 50% and 90% are shown in **fig 2a**.
-In **fig 2b**, the PD<sub>mean</sub> for each fluorescent object in channel 1 relative to the fluorescence in channel 2 in the 10%, 50% and 90% images is plotted.
-1544, 1592 and 1588 objects in channel 1 were detected for the 10%, 50% and 90%
+Example CBS images with ground-truth colocalization values of 10%, 50% and 90% are shown (_Fig 2A_).
+The PD<sub>mean</sub> for each fluorescent object in channel 1 relative to the fluorescence in channel 2 in the 10%, 50% and 90% images were calculated (_Fig 2B_).
+1544, 1592 and 1588 objects in channel 1 were detected for the 10%, 50% and 90% images respectively.
-images respectively.
 Significantly different distributions of PD<sub>mean</sub> values for each image are observed.
-The PD<sub>mean</sub> values for the magenta objects in the 10% colocalization image have a wide distribution, with PD<sub>mean</sub> values that cluster between 5 and 10 pixels.
-Contrastingly, PD<sub>mean</sub> values for the magenta objects of the 50% and 90% (ground-truth) colocalization condition cluster progressively nearer to 0 pixels reflecting the higher degree of colocalization.
+The PD<sub>mean</sub> values for the magenta objects in the 10% colocalization image have a wide distribution, with PD<sub>mean</sub> values that cluster between 5 and 10 pixels  Contrastingly, PD<sub>mean</sub> values for the magenta objects of the 50% and 90% (ground-truth) colocalization condition cluster progressively nearer to 0 pixels reflecting the higher degree of colocalization (_Fig 2B_).

-In _Figs 2C-F_ , the mean PD<sub>mean</sub>, PD<sub>median</sub>,
+The mean PD<sub>mean</sub>, PD<sub>median</sub>,
-PD<sub>max</sub> and edge-edge distance measurements of the objects in the red channel of CBS dataset 1 are plotted to visualize how they may result in different interpretations.
+PD<sub>max</sub> and edge-edge distance measurements of the objects in the red channel of CBS dataset 1 are plotted (_Figs 2C-F_) to visualize how they may result in different interpretations.
 As expected, the mean PD<sub>mean/median/max</sub> values for each image decreases as ground truth
 % colocalization increases.
-For both the 80% and 90% co-localization images, the median PD<sub>mean/median/max</sub> value is 0 pixels, thus not allowing for differentiation of these images.
-In _supp.
+In
+_Supp.
 Fig 1 & 2_, CBS data sets 2 and 3 are analysed.
-Similarly, the mean PD<sub>mean/median/max</sub> values consistantly decrease as ground truth % colocalization increases.
+Similarly, the mean
+PD<sub>mean/median/max</sub> values consistantly decrease as ground truth % colocalization increases.
 This demonstrates that PD<sub>mean/median/max</sub>
 measurements are sufficient to identify ground-truth colocalization differences in a 2D computer-generated image dataset.
-By contrast, mean edge-edge values do not decrease with increasing ground-truth % colocalization (_Fig 2F_) distances cannot reliably identify changes in ground-truth colocalization.
-Similar results are seen by analysis of CBS datasets 2 & 3 (_Supp Fig 1d, Supp Fig 2D_).
+By contrast, edge-edge values do not decrease on average with increasing ground-truth % colocalization (_Fig 2F_) demonstrating that edge-edge distance measurements cannot reliably identify changes in ground-truth colocalization.
+Similar results are seen by analysis of CBS datasets 2 & 3 (_Supp Fig 1D, Supp Fig 2D_).
 The poor performance of the edge-edge measurements presumably reflects the fact that only the closest pixel in a magenta object to green fluorescent signal is used in edge-edge measurements.
 As such, a poorly colocalizing object with a PD<sub>mean</sub> distance of 10 pixels could conceivably have an edge-edge distance of 0 pixels.
 As the CBS datasets represent crowded images, with large numbers of objects in close proximity to one-another, edge-edge distances are inappropriate and likely to give eroneous results.

 ![**Fig 2 Colocalization Benchmark Source**](paper/figures/Fig_2_coloc_benchmark_131019.png)